Irrational number: Ancient Greece

 Greek mathematicians termed this ratio of incommensurable magnitudes alogos, or inexpressible.
-Hippasus, however, was not lauded for his efforts: according to one legend, he made his discovery while out at sea, and was subsequently thrown overboard by his fellow Pythagoreans "... for having produced an element in the universe which denied the... doctrine that all phenomena in the universe can be reduced to whole numbers and their ratios."
+Hippasus, however, was not lauded for his efforts: according to one legend, he made his discovery while out at sea, and was subsequently thrown overboard by his fellow Pythagoreans 'for having produced an element in the universe which denied the... doctrine that all phenomena in the universe can be reduced to whole numbers and their ratios.'
 Another legend states that Hippasus was merely exiled for this revelation.
-Whatever the consequence to Hippasus himself, his discovery posed a very serious problem to Pythagorean mathematics, since it shattered the assumption that number and geometry were inseparable–a foundation of their theory.
+Whatever the consequence to Hippasus himself, his discovery posed a very serious problem to Pythagorean mathematics, since it shattered the assumption that numbers and geometry were inseparable; a foundation of their theory.

 The discovery of incommensurable ratios was indicative of another problem facing the Greeks: the relation of the discrete to the continuous.
-This was brought into light by Zeno of Elea, who questioned the conception that quantities are discrete and composed of a finite number of units of a given size.
+This was brought to light by Zeno of Elea, who questioned the conception that quantities are discrete and composed of a finite number of units of a given size.
 Past Greek conceptions dictated that they necessarily must be, for "whole numbers represent discrete objects, and a commensurable ratio represents a relation between two collections of discrete objects", but Zeno found that in fact "[quantities] in general are not discrete collections of units; this is why ratios of incommensurable [quantities] appear... .[Q]uantities are, in other words, continuous".
-What this means is that, contrary to the popular conception of the time, there cannot be an indivisible, smallest unit of measure for any quantity.
-That in fact, these divisions of quantity must necessarily be infinite.
+What this means is that contrary to the popular conception of the time, there cannot be an indivisible, smallest unit of measure for any quantity.
+In fact, these divisions of quantity must necessarily be infinite.
 For example, consider a line segment: this segment can be split in half, that half split in half, the half of the half in half, and so on.
 This process can continue infinitely, for there is always another half to be split.
 The more times the segment is halved, the closer the unit of measure comes to zero, but it never reaches exactly zero.
 This is just what Zeno sought to prove.
 He sought to prove this by formulating four paradoxes, which demonstrated the contradictions inherent in the mathematical thought of the time.
-While Zeno's paradoxes accurately demonstrated the deficiencies of current mathematical conceptions, they were not regarded as proof of the alternative.
-In the minds of the Greeks, disproving the validity of one view did not necessarily prove the validity of another, and therefore further investigation had to occur.
+While Zeno's paradoxes accurately demonstrated the deficiencies of contemporary mathematical conceptions, they were not regarded as proof of the alternative.
+In the minds of the Greeks, disproving the validity of one view did not necessarily prove the validity of another, and therefore, further investigation had to occur.